TheBoyMoe/learn-co-exercises/08-rails/notes/00-setup-rails-app.md

 ```

-12. (Optional)We can automate railsur Cucumber and RSpec tests with the guard, guard-rspec and guard-cucumber gems.
+12. (Optional)We can automate Cucumber and RSpec tests with the guard, guard-rspec and guard-cucumber gems.
 Guard watches your files and automatically runs your specs when ever they are modified.

 First, generate the guard file by running the following command at the command prompt: